 Heat 2 tsp. olive oil in a medium pan over medium heat.

-Add steaks to hot pan and cook until well-browned and steaks reach a minimum internal temperature of 145 degrees, 4-5 minutes per side.
+Add steaks to hot pan and cook until browned, 2-3 minutes per side.

 Make the Red Onion Gravy

-Add paprika and red wine and reduce until wine is nearly evaporated, 1-2 minutes.
+Add paprika and red wine.
+Reduce until wine is nearly evaporated, 1-2 minutes.

-Plate dish as pictured on front of card, with green onions.
-Bon appetit!
+Plate dish as pictured on front of card, spooning sauce over steak and garnishing potatoes with green onions.
+Bon appétit!